Welcome to today’s blog.

 You will also notice there is an additional test tab in the build overview.

-In addition, we can see the number of tests passed (and failed if any tests have failed).
+The other addition is the result summary pane just below the menu tabs, which displays the number of tests passed (and failed if any tests have failed).

-Now click on the hyperlink all tests.
+Now click on the hyperlink, all tests.
 We will see a report of all the unit tests run.